sagemath/sagewiki_to_gh-2022-10-10/combinat/CoolPictures.md

     sage: view(g, pdflatex=True, tightpage = True)
 }}}

  * Graphs representing the Cartan matrix of the monoid of upper unitriangular boolean nxn matrices.
-For the second one, I can't resist quoting Tom Denton: ``First they tell us we will never need more than 640k of RAM, then they tell us our documents should always be less than the length of a limousine...''
+For the second one, I can't resist quoting Tom Denton: "First they tell us we will never need more than 640k of RAM, then they tell us our documents should always be less than the length of a limousine..."
     * [[attachment:UpperTriangularBooleanMatrixMonoid4-cartan-graph.pdf|n=4]]
     * [[attachment:UpperTriangularBooleanMatrixMonoid5-cartan-graph.pdf|n=5]]